mathematicalmichael/thesis/README.md

 ### Docker
-A `Dockerfile` can be found in `bin/` as well as executable shell scripts which use emphemeral docker containers to perform the compilation, so by extending your `$PATH` to include `$(pwd)/bin`, you can "trick" your computer into thinking it has all the requisite `TeX`-related software.
+A `Dockerfile` can be found in `bin/` as well as executable shell scripts which use ephemeral docker containers to perform the compilation, so by extending your `$PATH` to include `$(pwd)/bin`, you can "trick" your computer into thinking it has all the requisite `TeX`-related software.
 If your system is also missing `make`, you can rename `bin/dmake` ("docker make") to `bin/make` or just invoke `dmake` in place of `make`.

 Extending your `PATH` and building with `docker`: